Rezi03/project-portfolio/README.md

 📁 Available in the `monuments_france_dashboard/` folder

 **Overview**
 This group project involved developing an interactive Python application to explore a dataset of French monuments.
-The too allows users to query information such as monument location, type, historical classification, and annual visit counts.
+The tool allows users to query information such as monument location, type, historical classification, and annual visit counts.
+The project includes a well-structured codebase, automated testing, and complete documentation (roadmap, flowchart, and presentation).

 ---